thibaut-neoledge/azure-docs.fr-fr/articles/storsimple/storsimple-ebod-controller-replacement.md

 <properties
-   pageTitle="Remplacer un contrôleur EBOD StorSimple | Microsoft Azure" description="Explique comment retirer et remplacer un contrôleur ou les deux contrôleurs EBOD sur votre appareil StorSimple 8600." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Replace a StorSimple EBOD controller | Microsoft Azure" description="Explains how to remove and replace one or both EBOD controllers on a StorSimple 8600 device." services="storsimple" documentationCenter="" authors="alkohli"